 Everything on the island is fantastic.
 The palm trees, golden sandy beaches.
 Stars you have probably never seen before.
 Most of our travellers are constantly taken aback by the fact that it’s all real and that they are really there!

-This exciting program is 2 or 3-weeks and starts off with a cultural introduction week on Bali, near Ubud followed by a stay on a tropical island.
+This exciting programme is 2 or 3-weeks long, you can dive straight into the turtle conservation or start off with a cultural introduction week on Bali, near Ubud, followed by an immersive turtle conservation project.
 You can expect a true conservation adventure, where you get to experience true Balinese culture and make a positive impact while spending your time in Indonesia.

-- An intro week: Learn about the popular culture of Bali, day trips, cultural excursions and of course getting to know the rest of the group followed by
+- An intro week (Optional): Learn about the popular culture of Bali, day trips, cultural excursions and of course getting to know the rest of the group followed by

 - Turtle conservation week (you can join 1 or 2 weeks)